 There are hundreds of sculptures celebrating male-female bonding around the Bhog-Mandap and its platform.
 Some of these are showing couples in intimate poses, while some in coitus position.
 If you have not read about Kama-Sutra don’t worry, here artists did not left anything for imagination.

 Sometime we think that western world are more open-minded than us, but visiting such site change the previous theory.
-Here, most of the sexual sculptures of Konark sun temple, except few are smaller in size as compare to similar images of Khajuraho temples.
+Here, most of the erotic sculptures of Konark sun temple are smaller in size as compare to similar images of Khajuraho temples.
 But definitely temples of Khajuraho that belongs to 11th century, would had been the inspiration for sculpture artists at Konark .

 Most of the parts of Konark temple turned in to ruin, so you always find continuous restoration work on temple.
 Bhog-Mandap have been packed with big boulders and steel structure to prevent it from collapsing.
 Even, it is also prohibited to reach over the platform of this Mandap for the safety of visitors.